abhishekroushan/ee180labs/README.md

 4. Add the files which you have changed to git: git add <file_name>

-4. Commit the changes with comments after -m git commit -m "Comments to add"
+4. Commit the changes with comments after -m: git commit -m "Comments to add"

-5. Push the changes to the repository git push origin master
+5. Push the changes to the repository: git push origin master

-6. If the push is not working, it implies that you don't have the latest copy of codes in your system, thus pull is required
+6. If the push is not working, it implies that you don't have the latest copy of codes in your system, thus pull is required:

 git fetch -p
 git pull origin master